KaiGerdMueller/LOTH-1.1/README.md

 # LOTH-1.1
-LOTH-1.1 : a Lord of the Rings themed minetest Subgame i made with Minetest default Subgame as base
+LOTH-1.1 : a Lord of the Rings themed minetest Subgame i made with Minetest default Subgame as base. historical version.